erikeh/note-js-musical-playground/README.md

 ## Motivation

 I was highly inspired by the relationship of logic and sound that is present in [Modular Synths](https://www.noiseengineering.us/blog/what-is-a-modular-synth), particularly that of the [ambient music community](https://www.youtube.com/watch?v=GjYENsrLLf4).

 > _A quick primer for the uninitiated: Modular synths, unlike traditional music making, is composed of dozens of individual modules that can produce sound, generate control voltage, create logic, or any combination of the above.
 A user then uses declarative logic to define a set of "guidelines" for the both the timbre and pitch to be sequenced.
-This can be as simple as saying "all notes should be random", and as complex as implementing multiple levels of nested logic to define the perfect level of "custom randomness"_
+This can be as simple as saying "all notes should be random", and as complex as implementing multiple levels of nested logic that can produce a precise sequence of any conceivable length_

 I wanted to create an abstracted, streamlined UI implementation of how modular music is conceived and created, but simple enough that it would be accessible to anybody with a link.
 Each shape represents a predefined set of declarative logic that one would commonly use in modular synthesis
 * Circles - Always play the same note at the set interval
 * Triangles - Always randomize the note at the set interval, but make sure that the pitch frequency is defined within the current musical scale
 * Pentagon - Never stop playing the defined note (or notes in this case) as long as the signal/gate is active
 * Rectangle - Round-robin through a defined set of musical notes or tones, and with each time the note is "struck" there is a higher and higher chance that this note will stop playing

 ### Then what does the big black-hole in the middle represent? (*Optional ramblings of a modular synth enthusiast*)